anoma/ethereum-bridge-e2e-tests/README.md

-# wasm-workspace
+# ethereum-bridge-e2e-tests

-> :warning: This repo is experimental and shouldn't be relied upon!

-An example Cargo workspace for building wasms for use with [Anoma](https://github.com/anoma/anoma).
+A workspace for end-to-end tests for Namada's Ethereum bridge.

 ## Tests